Computers in the Classroom

 info.cern.ch - home of the first website

 Browse a replica of the the first website posted to the Internet.
-Use the line-mode browser simulator to see how the Web looked back when it was invented.
-Use your keyboard to interact with the browser.
-The computer mouse was not yet available. learn more
+Use the line-mode browser simulator to see how the Web looked back when it was invented.… learn more